-Bostic recently returned to USC after serving for three years in the Obama Administration as the Assistant Secretary for Policy Development and Research at the U.S. Department of Housing and Urban Development.
+Dr. Bostic is a Professor (on leave) at the USC Price School of Public Policy.
+In 2017, Dr. Bostic was named president of the Federal Reserve Bank of Atlanta.
+From July 2009 to June 2012, he served in the Obama Administration as the Assistant Secretary for Policy Development and Research at the U.S. Department of Housing and Urban Development.
 In that Senate-confirmed position, he led an interdisciplinary team of 150 which had expertise in all policy areas of importance to the department, including housing, housing finance, rental assistance, community development, economic development, sustainability, and homelessness, among others.

 Duquette’s research employs the tools of economics, politics and history to trace the development and behavior of nonprofit organizations, and he teaches courses in nonprofit management from an interdisciplinary perspective.
 He currently is researching the adaptations of charities to changes in government grants and tax subsidies, with particular focus on the changes brought by the Johnson-era War on Poverty.

 With a research focus on collaborative networks of organizations and urban inequality, Esparza teaches courses on public policy and management and program evaluation.
 She currently is studying how social and spatial forces shape the size and growth of the urban nonprofit sector, concentrating on the work of homeless and anti-poverty organizations.

 Emery Evans Olson Chair in Non-Profit Entrepreneurship and Public Policy